 Continue reading “Crispy Cauliflower with Capers”

 Ensalada is a Spanish salad of perfect tomatoes and mild, sweet onion slices.
 It is found around the world in countries or regions that have had a Spanish influence in their history.
-Ensalada is centre on the table at meal times.
+It’s not to be confused with the Italian insalata.
+Ensalada is centre piece on the table at meal times.
 They can be simple with just the 2 perfect ingredients dressed with olive oil and white wine vinegar, or they can have addition ingredients added to the simple base.
 In this way, the salad can vary from day to day, yet still feature the 2 main ingredients.
 A few olives, some cucumber slices, a little cos lettuce, a tiny amount of soft herb.
 A salad that is sweet, cool and fresh.

 Made this way, the salad is perfect.
 Over stuffed with numerous additions, it is no longer ensalada, but a mish mash of complex flavours that negate the beautiful simplicity of the traditional way of serving this salad.

-Similar recipes include this terrific Tomato Salad, Broad Bean and Tomato Salad, Cherry and Hazelnut Salad, and Tomato Salad with Green Olives.
+Similar recipes include this terrific Tomato Salad, Tomato and Roasted Lemon Salad, Tomato Salad with Parsley Oil, Broad Bean and Tomato Salad, Cherry and Hazelnut Salad, and Tomato Salad with Green Olives.

 You can find other Tomato Salads here.
 Or explore our Early Autumn dishes.